TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ::::::{prf:theorem}
 :label: Thm:DetCofactors:RowOrColumnExpansion

 The determinant can be found by expansion along any column.
-Taking the $j$th column this gives
+Taking the $j$-th column this gives

 $$
 \det{A} = \sum_{i=1}^n   (-1)^{i+j} a_{ij}\det{A_{ij}} = \sum_{i=1}^n   a_{ij} C_{ij}.
 $$

 It can also be found by expansion along any row.
-For the $i$th row this gives
+For the $i$-th row this gives

 $$
 \det{A} = \sum_{j=1}^n   (-1)^{i+j} a_{ij}\det{A_{ij}} = \sum_{j=1}^n   a_{ij} C_{ij}.